ibm-cloud-docs/Db2onCloud/dr.md

 {{site.data.keyword.Db2_on_Cloud_short}} leverages Db2 HADR technology and gives you the ability to add a DR node, on demand, in an offsite data center of your choice.
 In an unlikely event that the primary data server is affected by external circumstances such as a natural disaster, you can failover to your Geo-Replicated Disaster Recovery node with a few clicks.
 You can also fail back to your primary site just as easily.
 {: shortdesc}

-Admin functionality is not available on the DR node.
-Any admin functions must be run on the primary instance while it's **Active**.
+-  Admin functionality is not available on the DR node.
+Any admin functions must be run on the primary instance while it's **Active**.{: important}
+-  DR nodes are currently available for Enterprise and Standard HADR plans only.
+DR nodes are currently not supported in single node plans or in EU-Cloud.{: important}
+-  Failover to the DR site is not automatic, it must be initiated by the customer.
 {: important}

 <!--High availability disaster recovery (HADR) provides a high availability solution for both partial and complete site failures.
 HADR protects against data loss by replicating data changes from a source database, called the primary database, to the target databases, called the standby databases.